-A number of other semantic roles designate where an entity is in the description of an event.
-Where an entity is (on the table, in the room) fills the role of location.

-Where the entity moves from is the source (from Jeddah) and where it moves to is the goal (to Abha), as in We drove from Jeddah to Abha.

-All semantic roles are illustrated in the following scenario:

-Latifah saw a fly on the wall.

-Experiencer/theme/location

-Latifa borrowed a magazine from Ahmad.

-Agent/theme/source

-She squashed the fly with the magazine.

-Agent/theme/instrument

-She handed the magazine back to Ahmed.

-Agent/theme/goal

-Ooh, thanks, said Ahmed.

-Agent

-Determining the role that the NPs play in the situations:

-Agent: The entity that performs an action.

-Theme: The entity undergoing an action or movement.
-Instrument: The entity used to perform an action.

-Experiencer: The entity that has a feeling, perception, or state.

-Location: The place where an action occurs.
-Source: The starting point for movement.

-Goal: The endpoint for movement.

-One fact about concepts expressed by words is that their members can be graded in terms of their typicality.

-A good example of this involves the concept Bird.

-Even assuming that we all think of a bird as an animal that lays eggs, has feathers and can fly; we still feel that some of these creatures are more birdlike then others.

-While the words canary, dove, duck, flamingo, parrot and robin are all equally co-hyponyms of the superordinate bird, they are not all considered to be equally good examples of the category bird.

-According to some researchers, the most characteristic instance of the category "bird" is robin.
-This idea is known as the prototype.

-The concept of prototype helps explain the meaning of certain words, like bird, not in terms of semantic features (e.g. "has feathers", "has wings"), but in terms of resemblance to the clearest example.

-Thus, even native speakers of English might wonder if ostrich or penguin should be hyponyms of bird, but have no trouble deciding about sparrow or pigeon.

-These last two are much closer to the Prototype.

-The following is a chart showing the Prototype of a bird based on the judgment of California undergraduate (Katamba 2005)
+- A number of other semantic roles designate where an entity is in the description of an event. - Where an entity is (on the table, in the room) fills the role of location. - Where the entity moves from is the source (from Jeddah) and where it moves to is the goal (to Abha), as in - We drove from ieddah to Abha. - All semantic roles are illustrated in the following scenario. - Latifah saw a fly on the wall. experiencer/the me/Location - Latifah borrowed a magazine from Ahmed. agent/theme/source - She squashed the fly with the magazine. agent/theme/instrument - She handed the magazine back to Ahmed. agent/theme/goal - "Ooh, thanks," said Ahmed. agent - Determining the role that the NPs play in the situations: - Agent: the entity that performs an action - Theme: the entity undergoing an action or movement - Instrument: the entity used to perform an action - Experiencer: the entity that has a feeling, perception, or state - Location: the place where an action occurs - Source: the starting point for a movement - Goal: the end point for a movement

+Lecture 5 Prototypes

+- One fact about concepts expressed by words is that their members can be graded in terms of their typicality. - A good example of this involves the concept BIRD. - Even assuming that we all think of a bird as an animal that lays eggs, has feather and can fly, we still feel that some of these creatures are more birdlike than others. - While the words canary, dove, duck, flamingo, parrot and robin are all equally co-hyponyms of the superordinate bird, they are not all considered to be equally good examples of the category "bird." - According to some researchers, the most characteristic instance of the category "bird" is robin.
+This idea is known as the prototype. - The concept of a prototype helps explain the meaning of certain words, like bird, not in terms of semantic features (e.g. "has feathers," "has wings"), but in terms of resemblance to the clearest example. - Thus, even native speakers of English might wonder if ostrich or penguin should be hyponyms of bird, but have no trouble deciding about sparrow or pigeon. - These last two are much closer to the prototype. - The following is a chart showing the 'prototype' of a 'bird' based on the judgments of California undergraduates (Katamba 2005)

-What is a Prototype then?
+What is prototype then?

-Prototype is about mental representation of meaning or categorization.

-Let's define a bird: has feathers, grown from an egg, can fly, makes sounds and so on.

-If I asked you now, if an ostrich or a penguin is a bird, chances are high that you would say yes, while they don't fit the definition.
-And this is where prototypes come into play.

-What we are dealing with is a gradual categorization of meaning with an instance of representation.
+- Prototype is about mental representation of meaning or categorization. - Let's define a bird: has feathers, grows from an egg, can fly, makes sounds and so on. - If I asked you now, if an ostrich or a penguin is bird, chances are high that you would say yes, while they don't fit the definition.
+And this is where prototypes come into play. - What we are dealing with is a gradual categorization of meaning within an instance of representation.

-A Prototype is an object or referent that is considered typical for the whole set.
+• A prototype is an object or referent that is considered typical of the whole set.

-Thus, if you encounter the concept door in isolation and immediately think of a door swinging on hinges rather than one that slides or rotates.

-That kind of door is, for you, the prototype for all doors.

-But not everybody is likely to have the same Prototype for a particular set.

-Given the category label furniture, we are quick to recognize chair as a better example than bench or stool.

-Given clothing, people recognize shirts quicker than shoes, and given vegetables, they accept carrot before potato or tomato.
+- Thus, if you encounter the concept door in isolation and immediately think of a door swinging on hinges rather than one that slides or rotates. - That kind of door is, for you, the prototype of all doors. - But not everybody is likely to have the same prototype for a particular set. - Given the category label furniture, we are quick to recognize chair as a better example than bench or stool - Given clothing, people recognize shirt quicker than shoes - Given vegetable, they accept carrot before potato or tomato.

-Reference
+Lecture 6 Reference